-Overboarding: We believe that all directors on a board should have sufficient time and attention to fulfil their duties and play their part in achieving effective oversight, both in normal and exceptional circumstances.
-As a general matter, MFS votes against a directors' election if they (i) are not a CEO of a public company, but serve on more than four public company boards in total at US companies or more than five public company boards in other markets, or (ii) are a CEO of a public company, and serve on more than two public company boards in total at US companies (other than the company for which they serve as CEO) in other markets.
+Overboarding: MFS believes that all directors on a board should have sufficient time and attention to fulfil their duties and play their part in achieving effective oversight, both in normal and exceptional circumstances.
+As a general guideline, MFS will generally vote against a director's election if they (i) are not a CEO or executive chair of a public company, but serve on more than four public company boards in total at US companies or more than five public boards for companies in other non-US markets, or (ii) are a CEO or executive chair of a public company, and serve on more than two public company boards in total at US companies and two outside public company boards for companies (other than the company for which they serve as CEO) in other non-US markets.
 In these cases, MFS would only apply a vote against at the meetings of the companies where the director is a non-executive.

-MFS may consider exceptions to this guideline if: (i) the company has disclosed the director's plans to step down from the number of public company boards exceeding the above limits, as applicable, within a reasonable time; or (ii) the director exceeds the permitted number of public company board seats solely due to either his/her board service on an affiliated company (e.g., a subsidiary), or service on more than one investment company within the same investment company complex (as defined by applicable law).
+MFS may consider exceptions to this guideline if: (i) the company has disclosed the director's plans to step down from the number of public company boards exceeding the above limits, as applicable, within a reasonable time; (ii) the director exceeds the permitted number of public company board seats solely due to either his/her board service on an affiliated company (e.g., a subsidiary), or service on more than one investment company within the same investment company complex (as defined by applicable law), or (iii) after engagement MFS believes the directors ability to dedicate sufficient time and attention is not impaired by the external roles.

 Other concerns related to director elections: MFS may not support a nominee to a board for other reasons.
 For example, MFS will not support a nominee if MFS can determine that the nominee attended less than 75% of the board and/or relevant committee meetings in the previous year without a valid reason stated in the proxy materials or other company communications.
-In addition, MFS may not support some or all nominees standing for re-election to a board if MFS determines (i) there are concerns with a director or board regarding performance, governance, or oversight; (ii) the board or relevant committee has not adequately responded to an issue that received majority support or significant dissent from shareholders; (iii) the board has implemented a poison pill without shareholder approval since the last annual meeting and such poison pill is not on the subsequent shareholder meeting's agenda; or (iv) a Japanese company allocates a significant portion of its net assets to cross-shareholdings.
+In addition, MFS may not support some or all nominees standing for re-election to a board if MFS determines (i) there are concerns with a director or board regarding performance, governance, or oversight; (ii) the board or relevant committee has not adequately responded to an issue that received a significant vote against management from shareholders; (iii) the board has implemented a poison pill without shareholder approval since the last annual meeting and such poison pill is not on the subsequent shareholder meeting's agenda; or (iv) a Japanese company allocates a significant portion of its net assets to cross-shareholdings.

-Unless the concern is commonly accepted market practice, MFS may also not support some or all nominees standing for election to a nominations committee if MFS determines the chair is not independent and there is no strong lead independent director role in place or an executive director is a member of a key board committee.
+Unless the concern is commonly accepted market practice, MFS may also not support some or all nominees standing for election to a nominating committee if MFS determines (in their sole discretion) that the chair of the board is not independent and there is no strong lead independent director role in place or an executive director is a member of a key board committee.

-Where individual directors are not presented for election in the year, MFS may apply the same vote position to votes on the discharge of the director.
-Where the election of directors is bundled, MFS may vote against the whole group if there is concern with an individual director and no other vote related to that director.
+Where individual directors are not presented for election in the year MFS may apply the same vote position to votes on the discharge of the director.
+Where the election of directors is bundled MFS may vote against the whole group if there is concern with an individual director and no other vote related to that director.